Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

 The Director of the institute is seen talking about them and he observes that the sisters' psychological balance is fragile.
 He says his colleagues believe Dominique is the truly disturbed one but he thinks Danielle exists solely because of her sister.
 He's also shown talking to them just before the operation to separate them.

-Grace finds the tape intriguing, but the writer tells her it's missing one major fact.
+Grace finds the tape intriguing - but the writer tells her it's missing one major fact.
 McLennen says there were complications after the surgery and a nurse told him that Dominique Blanchion had died on the operating table.

 Danielle is obviously unhappy to be back and Emil has to drug her to calm her down.
 Through a window, Grace sees him pull the murder weapon out of his pocket, wrapped in plastic.

-Grace sneaks in to use the telephone and is approached by one of the patients.
+Grace sneaks in to use the phone and is approached by one of the patients.
 The woman is clearly unbalanced, telling Grace that germs travel through the telephone wires and that's how she got sick.
 Her screaming gets the attention of one of the workers.
 Grace identifies herself as a reporter and demands to meet with the head doctor.

 Under hypnosis, she's told to repeat the line "there was no body because there was no murder."
 Danielle is lying in a bed next to her, as Emil makes Grace dream she's the other Blanchion sister.
 Meanwhile, Danielle relives a harrowing experience.

 She recalls becoming pregnant while still attached to Dominique.
 Her sister became jealous, even going so far as to try and kill the baby with a pair of garden shears.
-The baby later died from other complications and Emil made plans to finally seperate the twins.
+The baby later died from other complications and Emil made plans to finally separate the twins.

-While copping a feel and kissing her, Danielle's other personality manifests itself.
+Emil tries to kiss her but Danielle's other personality manifests itself.
 She pushes Emil away and he picks up the knife she used to kill Phillip, reminding her of the murder.

 Danielle, realizing she has just killed someone she still loves, wraps her arms around her bloodied ex-husband.
 Grace screams at the sick sight before her.

-The authorities arrive and take Dominique away, while Grace's parents try to comfort their daughter.
+The authorities arrive and take Dominique away...while Grace's parents try to comfort their daughter.

 The next day, Detective Kelly tells Grace that police have Dominique on first degree murder charges for killing Emil.
 He also says that the "black guy's body" has not turned up.
 "It was all a ridiculous mistake, there was no body," Grace tells him.
-The detective apologizes for not believing her at first and even tells her that he knows the body was hidden in the sofa.

-Grace doesn't budge, denying that the first murder took place.
+Grace doesn't budge...denying that the first murder took place.
 In Quebec, Joseph Larch is still on the case, having followed the sofa all the way to another country.

-Margot Kidder, who was Jennifer Salt's roommate at the time, had been dating Brian De Palma.
+Kidder, who was Jennifer Salt's roommate at the time, had been dating Brian De Palma.
 According to Peter Biskind's Easy Riders, Raging Bulls, the young director presented the Sisters script to the two actresses wrapped as presents under their Christmas tree at the end of 1971.

 The film was a nice boost to their stalled careers.
 Kidder would find her biggest hit five years later as Lois Lane in Superman.

-For some of the scenes, including the close-up of Emil in the clinic and the dream sequence, De Palma and cinematographer Gregory Sandor used 16mm, which added an eerie, surreal quality.
+For some of the scenes, including the close-up of Emil in the clinic and the dream sequence, De Palma and cinematographer Gregory Sandor used 16mm...which added an eerie, surreal quality.
 The director had been a huge fan of Roman Polanski and was especially fond of the dream sequence in Rosemary's Baby.

 De Palma recalls in the September 1973 edition of Filmmakers Newsletter that the cantankerous composer complained that nothing happens in the film for the first 40 minutes.